Contents

 Drones up to 250g licence-free

 As with the national drone ordinance, small drones can be operated without a licence.
 The maximum take-off weight must not exceed 250g and the drone must not be able to record personal data, i.e. no camera.
-Therefore, no registration of the drone operator is necessary.
+Therefore, no registration of the drone operator is required.

 This weight class, which does not require a licence, therefore mainly includes small toy drones.